Dmumladz3/Epam-course-module1/modules/17. CI-CD/Homework.md

-For this task you need your Groovy calculator task or any other homework you've done.
+For this task you need some your homework you've done (eg Groovy calculator task).
 Please clone it to your current branch.

 2.CI/CD using Jenkins Home Work